Holiday in the Westfjords at home rental Tvera Lodge

-Iceland continues to be very popular with visitors from all over the world.
-While the number of hikers in the highlands is declining (which is good for the sensitive nature), the number of visitors in the easily accessible places continues to rise.
-The rush is concentrated mainly on the well-known attractions along the south coast and in the Golden Circle.
-Still little discovered and therefore still a real insider tip are the Westfjords of Iceland.
-Here the clock turns even slower, the attractions are not as crowded as in the south of Iceland and the buses do not bring new visitors day and night.
+Iceland is a very popular with visitors from all over the world.
+The Westfjords peninsula remains relatively undiscovered, with few tourists visiting the region, making it an authentic insider tip for those seeking an off-the-beaten-path Icelandic experience.
+At the West Fjords the clock turns even slower, the attractions are not as crowded as in the south of Iceland and the buses do not bring new visitors day and night.
 For a long time, the West Fjords were affected by rural exodus.
 The conditions for the inhabitants were too rough, especially in winter, and the distances to the next town are still huge.

 The Westfjords of Iceland belong geologically to the oldest land mass of Iceland.
 They are characterised by majestic mountains and endless coastlines.
 Pure nature!
 On seemingly endless roads along the coast, visitors discover picturesque fishing villages and experience fascinating views.

 One of the main attractions of the Westfjords is the beautiful Dynjandi waterfall.
 Only 30 minutes drive from holiday home Tvera you cross a pass and reach the waterfall.
 Not only the waterfall Dynjandi (which means “the raving one”) is to be admired here, but also numerous smaller waterfalls, which pour themselves below the approx. 100 meters high Dynjandi successively.

 Westernmost point of Iceland Europe